-- Maintaining a high profile amongst the children and developing positive relationships. - Monitoring and implementing this policy and of the behaviour procedures at the school.
-This includes the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Establishing the standard of behaviour expected by pupils at the school. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publishing this policy and making it available to staff, parents/carers and pupils at least once a year. - Reporting to the governing board on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour. - Supporting staff in maintain good discipline - Updating staff, parents/carers and governors with DfE and local guidance relating to behaviour in schools. - Ensuring the Behaviour Policy is published on the school website. - Maintaining the Behaviour File.
+- Maintaining a high profile amongst the pupils, parents and staff and developing positive relationships. - Monitoring and implementing this policy and of the behaviour procedures at the school.
+This includes the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Establishing the standard of behaviour expected by pupils at the school. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publishing this policy and making it available to staff, parents/carers and pupils at least once a year. - Reporting to the governing board on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour. - Ensuring all new staff are inducted clearly into the school's behaviour culture. - Supporting staff in maintaining good discipline and providing adequate training on matters such as how certain special educational needs, disabilities, or mental health needs may at times affect a pupil's behaviour. - Updating staff, parents/carers and governors with DfE and local guidance relating to behaviour in schools. - Ensuring the Behaviour Policy is published on the school website. - Maintaining the Behaviour File.